Integration after Arrival – FAQ

 It is not only common sense but the legal obligation of every foreigner to have health insurance valid for the territory of the CR.
 There is a public health insurance system regulated by government and accessible to all EU nationals and employed foreigners.

-In the case of EU citizens, national EU health insurance cards EHIC – with the blue international background - are good for urgent health services, but in case of a longer stay it is a better idea to sign up for Czech insurance and exchange the original insurance card for a local card valid for all health care including preventive checkups, hospitalization, etc. Registration in the public system, outside of employment, is possible only after obtaining the temporary residence certificate for EU nationals.
-Employees are automatically insured to the public health insurance system by the employer.
+In the case of EU citizens, national EU health insurance cards EHIC – with the blue international background - are good for urgent health services, but in case of a longer stay it is a better idea to sign up for Czech insurance and exchange the original insurance card for a local card valid for all health care including preventive checkups, hospitalization, etc. Registration in the public system, outside of employment or self-employment, is possible only after obtaining the temporary residence certificate for EU nationals.

 Foreigners from outside the EU can enter the public health insurance system only when registered by a Czech employer or after obtaining permanent residence status (after five years).
 Otherwise they must prepay commercial health insurance with lower coverage limits with some of the commercial health insurance companies in the CR (currently six) that are authorized to issue such policies.
 Valid health insurance is a legal requirement in order to apply for or extend residence status.